Sinister 2

 The total runtime of Sinister 2 is 97 minutes (1h 37m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 5.9/10, and global collection metrics, Sinister 2 stands as a challenging project for the creators.
-It remains an essential piece of the 2015 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 5.9/10, and global performance metrics, Sinister 2 is classified as a ABOVE AVERAGE.
+It remains an essential part of the 2015 cinematic calendar.

 Frequently Asked Questions